Jitendra Malik: Academic biography

 Malik was born in Mathura, India, on October 11, 1960.
 He did his schooling from Jabalpur, at the St. Aloysius Senior Secondary School.
 He received the BTech degree in electrical engineering from Indian Institute of Technology Kanpur in 1980 and the PhD degree in computer science from Stanford University in 1985.
 In January 1986, he joined the University of California, Berkeley, where he is currently the Arthur J. Chick Professor in the Computer Science Division, Department of Electrical Engineering and Computer Sciences (EECS).
 He is also on the faculty of the department of Bioengineering, and the Cognitive Science and Vision Science groups.
 He served as the chair of the Computer Science Division during 2002–2004 and as the department chair of EECS during 2004–2006 and 2016–2017.

-Since January 2018, he is also the research director and site lead of Facebook AI Research in Menlo Park, where he leads a team of researchers and engineers in computer vision, machine learning and robotics.
+He served as a visiting research scientist at Google during 2015–2016 and later joined Meta's Fundamental AI Research (FAIR), serving as Research Director and Site Lead in Menlo Park before becoming Vice President for Robotics Research in 2025.
+In 2026 he joined Amazon as Vice President and Distinguished Scientist at its Frontier AI and Robotics (FAR) laboratory while remaining affiliated with UC Berkeley.

+Malik has supervised more than eighty doctoral students and postdoctoral researchers, many of whom have become leading academics and industrial researchers at institutions including MIT, UC Berkeley, Carnegie Mellon University, Cornell University, the University of Illinois Urbana–Champaign, the University of Pennsylvania, the University of Michigan, Google, Meta, and other major research organizations.

 Research

-Malik's research group has worked on many different topics in computer vision, computational modeling of human vision, computer graphics and the analysis of biological images.
-He has mentored over 60 PhD students and postdoctoral fellows, a number of whom hold faculty appointments at major universities in the US—including MIT, UC Berkeley, CMU, Caltech, Cornell, UIUC, U. Penn, and U. Michigan—and around the world.
-Several well-known concepts and algorithms arose in this research, such as anisotropic diffusion, normalized cuts, high dynamic range imaging, shape context and R-CNN.
-According to Google Scholar, his works have been cited over 150,000 times with h-index of 124, i10-index of 278 and over 20 of his papers have received more than a thousand citations each.
-He is one of ISI's Highly Cited Researchers in engineering.
-He has served on the Engineering and Computer Science jury for the Infosys Prize from 2019.
+Malik has been a leader of computer vision across multiple decades, steering the ﬁeld and contributing to many of its fundamental results.
+Malik’s approach to computer vision commonly draws inspiration and insight from psychology and neuroscience, and contributes to computational modeling of biological vision, for example his framing of the central problems of computer vision as the 3R’s, recognition, reconstruction and re-organization, emphasizing the close coupling between these.
+He was awarded the 2019 IEEE Computer Society’s Computer Pioneer Award for his “leading role in developing Computer Vision into a thriving discipline through pioneering research, leadership, and mentorship”.
+More recently, Malik’s group turned its attention to robotics, making significant contributions to navigation and legged locomotion.